Inspect network activity in Microsoft Edge DevTools

 Control(Windows, Linux) or

-Choose All to remove the filters and see all resources again.
+To remove the filters and display all resources again, select All.

 How does a page look and behave when some of the page resources are not available?
 Does it fail completely, or is it still somewhat functional?
 Block requests to find out: